vertexproject/synapse/docs/synapse/httpapi.rst

             }

     *Returns*
         The API returns an array of SHA-256 and boolean values representing whether each was found in the Axon and deleted.
-The array is returned using using the REST API convention described earlier.
+The array is returned using the REST API convention described earlier.

 /api/v1/axon/files/put